 Creating the Border

-This is a simple do-it-yourself project, perfect for a beginning DIYer, gardener or landscaper.
-Depending on the size of the area you're edging, you can complete a stone edging project in just a couple of hours.
+This is a simple project that’s perfect for a beginning do-it-yourselfer (DIYer), gardener or landscaper.
+Depending on the size of the area you’re edging, you can complete a stone edging project in just a couple of hours.

 Tip